ActuallyFro/MFG/README.md

 Files
 -----
-The ability to output the fill commands to a fille has been added due to the complexity of the shapes (from poorly optimized area calculations).
+The ability to output the fill commands to a file has been added due to the complexity of the shapes (from poorly optimized area calculations).
 This allows for the file to be accessed for a simple copy/paste of the fill commands.